 Coming to its raw material, Sugarcane, is a water-intensive crop, perishable and can’t be transported to long distances.
 In order to extract the maximum sucrose from sugarcane, the turnaround time from cut-to-crush should be minimized.
 So, the proximity of the mills to sugarcane growing areas is a must.
 That is the reason, one can find multiple plants of a single company.

 And 80% of sugar is produced in UP, Karnataka & Maharashtra.
 India has a market share of 15% of world production.
-Manufacturing sugar is a very straight forward process but highly capital & labour intensive.
+Manufacturing sugar is a very straight forward process but highly capital & labor intensive.
 Around half the ethanol is made in the northern state of UP.

 Sugar season: Oct to April(Sugarcane is crushed)